allencoded/sshfs-mount/README.md

 sshfs.mount('user', 'server', '-p 2222');
 ```

+You can find an example of usage also in the `example.js` file.

 ## Author Notes
 Please let me know if you find any problems.
 Also feel free to open any Pull Requests for improvements and I will review them and get them in.